-Physical restraint should always be avoided and used only in last resort, but DfE guidance 2013 explains that reasonable force1 may be used in certain circumstances.
-In a situation where physical intervention or restraint2 has been used the staff involved will inform Mrs Dixon or Mrs Rogers of the incident which will then be recorded in the pupil's notes as soon as possible and within 24 hours.
-A note will also be made in the school behaviour Log stating who was involved, the reason physical intervention was considered appropriate, how the child was held, when it happened, for how long, whether the child has SEN and to whom the restraint was reported (parent, headteacher etc.).
+Physical restraint should always be avoided and used only in last resort, but DfE guidance 2025 explains that reasonable force1 may be used in certain circumstances.
+In a situation where physical intervention or restraint2 has been used the staff involved will inform Mrs Dixon or Mrs Rogers of the incident which will then be recorded in the pupil's notes as soon as possible and always within 24 hours.
+A note will also be made in the pupil's notes and in the School Behaviour Log stating who was involved, the reason physical intervention was considered appropriate, how the child was held, when it happened, for how long, whether the child has SEN and to whom the restraint was reported (parent, headteacher etc.).
+The Log is reviewed regularly to learn lessons and consider patterns of behaviour.
 Parents will be informed on the same day or as soon as reasonably practicable.
+If appropriate we can discuss with parents and pupils whether a different approach could/should be used if there were to be a subsequent incident.